Hugh Jackson Morgan: Academia

 After two years at Vanderbilt Medical School, he transferred to Johns Hopkins University and received his doctorate in 1918.
 As a medical student, Dr. Morgan served in the prestigious Hopkins unit during World War I, and was stationed primarily in France.
-After the war, Dr. Morgan professed at both Hopkins and the Rockefeller Institute before returning home to Nashville in 1925 to accept an offered position as Associate Professor of Medicine.
-Dr. Morgan became Chair of the Department of Medicine in 1935.
+After the war, Morgan professed at both Hopkins and the Rockefeller Institute before returning home to Nashville in 1925 to accept an offered position as associate professor of medicine.
+Morgan became Chair of the Department of Medicine in 1935.

 World War II

 During World War II, Dr. Morgan entered the U.S. Army as a Brigadier General, appointed Chief Medical Consultant to the Surgeon General.
 This position entailed the clinical oversight and direction of field military medical personnel in all four theaters of the war.

 Legacy

 A former colleague wrote of Dr. Morgan, "He was a charming man with firm convictions.
 He was courteous, gallant, and had a warm twinkling humor.
 He was delicately sensitive to and careful of the smallest human weaknesses and respected the well-grounded opinions of others."
 Dr. Hugh Morgan's contributions to Vanderbilt and the U.S. Army were many.
-Dr. Morgan is honored namesake of multiple chairs and endowments, most notably the Hugh J Morgan Chair in Medicine.
+Morgan is honored namesake of multiple chairs and endowments, most notably the Hugh J Morgan Chair in Medicine.

 Hugh J. Morgan died in his Nashville, Tennessee home in 1961 of cancer.
-Dr. Morgan's son-in-law was prominent cancer researcher Lloyd Saxon Graham.
-Dr. Morgan's son, Hugh J. Morgan Jr, is a former chairman of Sonat; Dr. Morgan's son Robert P. Morgan is a composer and music theorist on the faculty of Yale University.
+Morgan's son-in-law was prominent cancer researcher Lloyd Saxon Graham.
+Morgan's son, Hugh J. Morgan Jr, is a former chairman of Sonat; Morgan's son Robert P. Morgan is a composer and music theorist on the faculty of Yale University.